 Notice the Business Type.
 This is simply the type of business this supplier is in.
 It should come as no surprise that they are a manufacturer, but what is interesting is that they are also a trading company.

-This means the price will go up.
+When companies collaborate, this means the price will go up.
 This supplier will charge more since they are also acting as a sourcing agent.
 You might think that's bad, but sometimes that makes sense.
 If you have more money than time, then you can pay them while you focus on building your business.

 Also note it shows you the exact location where this supplier is located.
-This can be extremely useful information like I mentioned in that Pro Tip from earlier.

 You also get facts like annual revenue, ownership type, production capacity, and more!